This is a repost of an Op-Med piece that I recently wrote for Doximity. Enjoy!

 People often look at doctors as one-dimensional characters.
 Sure, we spent most of our time and energy focused on becoming a physician.
 But it doesn’t mean that physicians don’t have any other talents or interests.

-Many of us just don’t actually have the time to pursue their other interests.
+Many of us just don’t actually have the time to pursue our other interests.
 But there are some who are doing it well and getting paid for it.
 That’s a double bonus.

-These physicians are doing very creative side hustles, like writing, creating plays, designing furniture, and creating/perforning music.
+These physicians are doing very creative side hustles, like writing, creating plays, designing furniture, and creating/performing music.

 It’s fun and it’s a nice change of pace to use a different side of the brain.
 It’s an outlet for a lot of people — perhaps even therapy.

 The money a side hustle can bring in is great, but there’s definitely something to be said for the creative outlet they can provide.

 Diversification and a Financial Hedge

 I’ve learned that medicine doesn’t have the job security people once thought.
 How many of you have known someone who had to find another position quickly because of private equity or a new health system takeover?
 Or perhaps know someone whose clinic they were employed in was simply shut down?

 I’ve also heard of situations where contracts weren’t renewed and physicians were asked to either take a 30% reduction in salary or find another position.
 Sure, considering the physician shortage we have in our country, there is always a position to be found.
 But will it be where you want to be?